How to Prepare Your SaaS Sales Ops for Usage-Based Pricing

 There are four typical areas of weakness in SaaS sales operations that need addressing:

-Even enterprises that use the latest sales performance management software to ‘automate’ find that they’re surprisingly limiting.
+Even enterprises that use the latest sales compensation automation software to ‘automate’ find that they’re surprisingly limiting.
 Then, out come the spreadsheets to calculate that SPIF anyway.Most SaaS organizations will need to completely redesign their sales operations to get anywhere close to the agility required to execute usage-based pricing. #saas #salesops Click To Tweet

 The problem is these solutions are only highly flexible once.
 The first time you set them up, they can do pretty much everything.
 But whenever that automation or comp plan needs tweaking, the whole system needs reprogramming.